claytono/sync-hosts-to-route53/README.md

 ## Building From Source

-Dependencies for this project are managed using [Glide](https://github.com/Masterminds/glide).
-To build you will want to run `glide install` to pull in the dependencies, then run `make build` to build the binary with version information.
+Dependencies for this project are managed using [`go mod`](https://github.com/golang/go/wiki/Modules)

 To build binaries for all platforms (used for releases), run `make build-all-arch`.